What is Discriminatory Abuse?

 What is Hate Crime?

-Crimes committed against someone because of their disability, gender-identity, race, religion or belief, or sexual orientation are hate crimes and should be reported to the police.
+Crimes committed against someone because of their disability, transgender-identity, race, religion or belief, or sexual orientation are hate crimes and should be reported to the police.
 Hate crimes can include:

 - Threatening behaviour